Stapleford Aerodrome: Post-war

 In 1946, Stapleford Aerodrome was taken over by the Royal Engineers.
 869 Mechanical Equipment Squadron RE was the only plant unit in the UK and held a large inventory of bulldozers, scrapers, road rollers, cranes, excavators, draglines and all the plant items that the army had acquired – most of it worn out.
-The newest of the equipment was used throughout the UK in clearing minefields (armoured bulldozers) and constructing shooting ranges etc. The unit name was changed to Number 1 Plant Park Squadron RE and moved to Bordon, Hampshire, in September 1948.
+The newest of the equipment was used throughout the UK in clearing minefields (armoured bulldozers) and constructing shooting ranges.
+The unit name was changed to Number 1 Plant Park Squadron RE and moved to Bordon, Hampshire, in September 1948.

 In 1953 Roger Frogley and his brother Buster transferred the Herts and Essex Aero club from Broxbourne in Hertfordshire to Stapleford.
 The hangars were renovated and they began flying Tiger Moths and Austers.

 In 1955 Edgar Percival, the famous pre-war aircraft designer, set up a company at Stapleford under his name and started a production line for his EP9 crop-spraying aircraft.
 A total of 40 aircraft were built.

 Today

 The airfield is home to the privately owned Stapleford Flight Centre.
 For around 40 years, it has trained pilots for PPL up to CPL and ATPL qualifications.
 It has a fleet of over 40 aircraft.
 Other companies on the site provide business charter services, London sightseeing flights and aircraft engineering services.

 The airfield has two parallel runways, designated 03/21, one being partly asphalt at one end, and a shorter grass runway, designated 10/28.

 Lambourne VOR is located at the south of the airfield.

+The Royal Air Force often uses the airfield as a helicopter staging base for major flypasts over London.

 Accidents and incidents

-On 3 October 2015 a Beechcraft King Air 200 G-BYCP operated by London Executive Aviation crashed shortly after departure killing both pilots on board.
+On 3 October 2015, a Beechcraft King Air 200 G-BYCP operated by London Executive Aviation crashed shortly after departure, killing both pilots on board.